ameasere/solitaire-security/README.md

 her passwords too easily.
 With our system, GCM keys will have a chance of 1 in 1e+32 chance to be guessed first time... that's a lot of 0s.
 IVs will have a 1 in 1E+16 chance to be guessed first time too... that's half as much 0s, but still a lot to keep people out of your business; especially seeing as hardware today will still struggle to guess both of these in parallel in a timely fashion.

 <br>
-If we already have you hooked in, you can download the archive [here:](https://enigmapr0ject.live#download) or click the download button on this repository.
+If we already have you hooked in, you can download the archive <a href=https://enigmapr0ject.live#download>here</a> or click the download button on this repository.
 You can also clone the repository with `git` on UNIX if that is easier for you.

 Here is what your very own personal vault looks like: